Top Health Conditions Affecting Elderly Women16 minute read

 Symptoms and causes

-Elderly women may experience various trauma during their later life that can lead to depression.
+Elderly women can go through a slew of trauma during their later life that can lead to depression.
 These events include:

 - The loss of a partner or loved one